ProteGO-Safe/specs/README-ENG.md

 The ProteGO Safe team has been invited to test the Exposure Notification solution, thanks to which we can implement a solution that has been designed from the very beginning as a distributed system and thus allows us to protect the privacy of users of tracing applications based on this standard.

 ProteGO Safe does not require providing any personal data at any of the stages of using the Application.
 ProteGO Safe also does not collect personal data.
-All information processed by ProteGO Safe is collected and processed in such a way as to prevent users from being identified.
+All information processed by ProteGO Safe is collected and processed in such a way as to prevent us ers from being identified.

 Currently, the basic functionality of ProteGO Safe is available, which makes it possible to perform triage, i.e. self-assessment of the risk of contracting COVID-19 disease.
 The triage functionality is provided by the Infermedica API also used by the pacjent.gov.pl portal.
 This functionality is being rewritten to be a module that will work locally (offline, i.e. not via the API).

-The second key functionality that will be based on the Exposure Notification API enables the so-called Bluetooth tracing.
-If the user agrees - the application, using the built-in Bluetooth device, will announce a randomly generated, fully anonymous key, which will be replaced every 10 minutes, and simultaneously scan the environment for other phones on which the application is running, and save the history of anonymous keys to evaluate the “quality” of contacts using the Exposure Notification API developed by Google and Apple.
+The second key functionality, which is based on the Exposure Notification API enables the so-called Bluetooth tracing.
+If the user agrees - the application, using the built-in Bluetooth device, announces a randomly generated, fully anonymous key, which is being replaced every 10 minutes, and simultaneously scan the environment for other phones on which the application is running, and save the history of anonymous keys to evaluate the “quality” of contacts using the Exposure Notification API developed by Google and Apple.

 The “quality” of contacts assessment is based on configuration (parameters) provided by the local Health Authority.
 These parameters determine how much the final results will be impacted by: the duration of the meeting; physical distance between the devices; and how much time has passed since the contact occurred.
 Based on these parameters, the analytical module provided by G + A gives the result corresponding to the risk of exposure to the virus.